WPManageNinja/wpsocialninja-docs/guide/troubleshooting-2/fixing-access-token-decryption-failed-in-wp-social-ninja.md

 ### **Why This Happens**

-WP Social Ninja saves your connected accounts’ ** access tokens** securely in your WordPress database.
+WP Social Ninja saves your connected accounts' **access tokens** securely in your WordPress database.
 To keep them safe, the plugin encrypts these tokens using **WordPress authentication salts** (like LOGGED_IN_SALT).

 Here’s the problem: